-If you’re an avid camper, it’s easy not to be in awe at photos of the suspended, spaceship-like tents from Tentsile.
-And there’s no doubting it — they’re stunning.
+If you’re an avid camper, you might be skeptical of the suspended, spaceship-like tents from Tentsile.
+There’s no doubting it — they’re stunning, especially when they’re hung in scenic and unusual places around the world.
 Reviews from real campers in the field, however, can be hard to come by.
 So we set out to answer the question: do they live up to the hype?

 Tentsile Reviews From Real Campers Across the US

 We turned to The Dyrt Rangers, the top campers across the country, for honest and unedited Tentsile reviews.
 Equipped with a Tentsile, they took to the woods to test how these tents fare with family, pets, and all their adventure gear.

 Ranger Erin H. Reviews the Tentsile Flite+ Tree Tent at Cook Forest State Park, PA

 Pros: “First things first: this is a two person tree tent.
 It’s not a hammock, but a true sleeping tent, with far more support at the bottom and a rainfly.
 The bottom floor strap serves as a good divider as well, so you’re not rolling into each other in the night.
 You really have your own space and plenty of it.
 There are 2 exits which is also handy.
 The campers were lined up (literally) to try it out, each getting their 15 mins in the trees.
 Some brought books, some brought a friend, and all enjoyed it, noting how surprisingly comfortable it was.
 You cannot sit cross legged in a hammock – but in the Flite+ you and a friend can play a game of cards.”

 Cons: “While other tree tent models have hookups for their rope ladder, sold separately, this tent has none.
 Not ideal when wishing to hang it higher than a few feet off the ground.
 We had to hoist each other up into it at the near 5 ft height we arranged it at.
 After all, what good is a tree tent if it’s almost on the ground?!”